andrews1772/AreaRiskAssessment/README.md

-# HackOhio2020-StateAuto
+# Area Risk Assessment
-Andrew Sanchez &amp; Jonathan Nutter - Hacking challenge for Hack Ohio - State Auto 2020
+Andrew Sanchez &amp; Jonathan Nutter - Hacking challenge for HackOHI/O - State Auto 2020

 Created a web application that is able to read a city and state and provide data on weather, air quality, and crime gathered from relevant api's